-When asked his knowledge of burials and other features of cultural significance within the when assed his knowledge of obtains and outer returners of cultural significance winnin the Project area, Mr. Chun indicates that he know of a cemetery located near the campus.
+When asked his knowledge of burials and other features of cultural significance within the Project area, Mr. Chun indicates that he knew of a cemetery located near the campus.
 He identifies the cemetery on the map, which also appears on the map.
-He reiterates that the sugarcane plantations would have displaced features of cultural significance within the Project area and also points out that the population centers would have been concentrated along the coast or along the Hule'ia River.
-Therefore, the likelihood of finding heita and other cultural features would be higher along the coast than within the Project area.
-He knows no heiau in the abupua's of the Doigie when. of the Project area evaearum v ownstreamstromsther/trojecturea.
-Afewstates:v
+He reiterates that the sugarcane plantations would have displaced features of cultural significance within the Project area and also points out that the population centers would have been concentrated along the coast or along the Hulē'ia River.
+Therefore, the likelihood of finding heiau and other cultural features would be higher along the coast than within the Project area.
+He knows no heiau in the ahupua'a of the Project area: